mercadopago/devsite-docs/guides/shopify/integration-configuration-store.en.md

 >
 > Attention
 >
-> If you are using the old version of the Mercado Pago plugin to Checkout Pro, [click here](/developers/en/docs/shopify/how-tos/migration) to find out how to migrate to the current version.
+> If you are using the old Mercado Pago application ("Mercado Pago"), [click here](/developers/en/docs/shopify/how-tos/migration) to find out how to migrate to the current version ("Checkout Mercado Pago" ).

 ------------